vim-add-ons/vim-smart-print/README.md

-That's true, `ZQEcho` works somewhat in a «*reversed*» way for increased convenience — it doesn't require to quote regular text (unlike `echom`) ←→ THIS IS THE CANDY — and from this point it takes actions to elevate variables and expressions back into their special meaning.
+That's true, `ZQEcho` works somewhat in a «*reversed*» way for increased convenience — it doesn't require to quote regular text (unlike `echom`) ←→ THIS IS THE CANDY — and from this point it takes actions to elevate variables and expressions back into their special meaning, so it's the command's main feature.
 The result is an ability to freely express your thoughts — your fingers will feel freed!

 Besides the zero-quoting property, `ZQEcho` has some other, interesting
 features: